zhugelianglongming/ingress-bfe/docs/en_us/contribute/contribute-codes.md

         $ pip install pre-commit
         $ pre-commit install
         ```
-    1. use  `gofmt` to adjust golang source code format.
+    1. use `gofmt` to format code.

 1. Coding

 1. Build and test

-    Compile  BFE Ingress Controller docker from source code and test, see more instruction in [Deploy Guide](../deployment.md)
+    Compile source code, build BFE Ingress Controller docker and then test it.
+See more instruction in [Deploy Guide](../deployment.md)

 1. Commit